 Absa Group Central Bank Mandatory Reserves Coverage

-On December 6, 2019, MIGA agreed to issue guarantees of up to USD 38.07 million for a tenor of up to 15 years covering the risk of expropriation of the and including in the climate finance space mandatory reserves held by Absa’s subsidiary in Zambia, Barclays Bank Zambia Plc at the Central Bank of Zambia.
+On December 6, 2019, MIGA agreed to issue guarantees of up to USD 88.55 million for a tenor of up to 15 years covering the risk of expropriation of the mandatory reserves held by Absa’s subsidiary in Mozambique, Barclays Bank Moçambique SA at the Central Bank of Mozambique.